 This includes hiring the best person for the job – period.
 There is a lot of talk these days about doing the opposite.
 And honestly, that isn’t going to net you the best outcomes.
 I’m not saying don’t cast a wide net, with open arms for all possibilities.
 But let’s make sure we hire based on capability, not something else (including desperation).
 Because when we hire for other reasons, everyone suffers (including your new hire).

-The other part of this equation is: If you allow sub-par resources to remain sub-par (by refusing to help them reach their potential; refusing to manage them and give them direction; refusing to give heart-centered accountability and definitions of success people crave; or refusing to admit you made a hiring mistake) then you will loose your best people.
+The other part of this equation is: If you allow sub-par resources to remain sub-par (by refusing to help them reach their potential; refusing to manage them and give them direction; refusing to give heart-centered accountability and definitions of success people crave; or refusing to admit you made a hiring mistake) then you will lose your best people.

 I know in the past few years, there are pockets of our economy where employers were desperate to have anyone work for them.
 However, to state the obvious – desperation is never a good long term strategy.
 And while it is understandable in the moment, that energy will harm a business faster than anything else.